-The pension or annuity payments that you receive are fully taxable if you have no cost in the contract because any of the following situations applies to you (however, see In-surance Premiums for Retired Public Safety Officers, earlier).
+The pension or annuity payments that you receive are fully taxable if you have no cost in the contract because any of the following situations apply to you.
+However, see Insurance Premiums for Retired Public Safety Officers, earlier.

 - You didn't pay anything or aren't considered to have paid anything for your pension or annuity.
-Amounts withheld from your pay on a tax-deferred basis aren't considered part of the cost of the pension or annuity payment. - Your employer didn't withhold contributions from your salary. - You got back all of your contributions tax free in prior years (however, see Exclusion not limited to cost under Partly Taxable Payments, later).
+Amounts withheld from your pay on a tax-deferred basis aren't considered part of the cost of the pension or annuity payment. - Your employer didn't withhold contributions from your salary. - You got back all of your contributions tax free in prior years.
+However, see Exclusion not limited to cost under Partly Taxable Payments, later.

-Report the total amount you received on Form 1040, line 16b; Form 1040A, line 12b; or on Form 1040NR, line 17b.
-You should make no entry on Form 1040, line 16a; Form 1040A, line 12a; or Form 1040NR, line 17a.
+Report the total amount you received on Form 1040, 1040-SR, or 1040-NR, line 5b.
+You should make no entry on Form 1040, 1040-SR, or 1040-NR, line 5a.